-- F. Answer each of the following questions in detail. - 1.
+- 1. Hamid is a four-year-old boy.
+He has lost his father.
+He lives with his grandmother in a small village. - 2.
 The writer says this because there is no discrimination between the poor and the rich, while they offer 'Namaz' together.
-The writer is talking about the hundreds of people praying together at the Eidgah. - 2.
+The writer is talking about the hundreds of people praying together at the Eidgah. - 3.
 Hamid says this.
 He says this out of envy to his friends' toys because he himself could not buy one for himself.
-He refers to the toys made of clay. - 3.
-Haid stops at the hardware shop because it occurs to him that his granny does not have a pair of tongs.
-Each time she bakes chapattis, the iron plate burns her hands.
-If he were to buy her a pair of tongs, she would be very pleased.
-She would never burn her fingers. - 4.
+He refers to the toys made of clay. - 4.
+Hamid looks at his friends' toys hungrily and he wishes he could hold them in his hand for just a moment or two. - 5.
 When Hamid's friends reach their houses, they started to play with their toys.
-But as expected, all of them fell and broke into pieces.

-- 5. Suddenly Ameena noticed the tongs in Hamid's hand and she became angry.
+But as expected, all of them fell and broke into pieces. - 6.
+When Ameena noticed the tongs in Hamid's hand, she became angry.
 She was sad to think that Hamid remained hungry and thirsty, ate nothing but bought the tongs.
-She scolded him for his foolishness. - 6.
-No, he did not buy the tongs to impress his grandmother.
-Actually he was concerned to the problems she faced while baking chapattis.
-He thought that tongs were a useful thing to have in the house.
-So he bought them. - 7.
+She scolded him for his foolishness.
+But suddenly her temper changed to love. - 7.
 Yes, Hamid did the right thing.
 He thought toys to be a wastage of money and clay toys get broken as soon as they fall down.
 But the tongs were a useful thing which would protect his grandmother's hands from burning while baking chapattis.

 - Here are some words that describe Hamid.
 Why will you like to use these words for him?
-Give reasons for all these words. - 1.
-Hamid loved his friends and behaved with them lovingly. - 2.
+Give reasons for all these words: - 1.
+Hamid was friendly with his friends and behaved with them lovingly. - 2.
 He was caring towards his grandmother. - 3.
 He thinks about the problem his grandmother faces. - 4.
 He behaves like a matured person while purchasing the tongs. - 5.
 He prefers to buy tongs for his grandmother to buying sweets for himself. - 6.
 He loves his grandmother very much. - 7.
 He gives his tongs to his friends for watching it when they ask him for it.